NatronGitHub/Natron/libs/exprtk/readme.txt

 (2) ivararg_function
 This interface supports a variable number of scalar arguments as input into the function.
-The function operator interface uses a  std::vector specialized upon type T to facilitate parameter passing.
+The function operator interface uses a  std::vector specialised upon type T to facilitate parameter passing.
 The following example defines a vararg function called 'boo':

    template <typename T>